Darkness4/csgo-gsi-qsguide/README.md

 LiquidCrystal(rs, enable, d4, d5, d6, d7)
 ```

 For LCD shield v1.0.
 Comment line 17-22 and uncomment line 24-30 in the serialsend.ino.
-Like this :
+Like this:

 ```cs
   // For V1.1 us this threshold